WaveSkys/Physics-Parts-Mod/README.md

 # Physics-Parts-Mod (Alpha v0.1)

-( I would post the mod on the Spaceflight Simulator Forums but they have yet to verify my email so I'm posting it here ) This mod is in Apha.
+This mod is in Apha.
 Please expect bugs!

+# Mobile Compatible!

+( I would post the mod on the Spaceflight Simulator Forums but they have yet to verify my email so I'm posting it here )

 This mod adds physics parts like a Hinge and Piston

-# Mobile Compatible!
+# How to Use:

+1) All parts are located in the "Other" section.
+2) Place the White Hinge Socket on the non-moving structure.
+3) Then get either a Hinge or a Piston and place their circle inside the white Hinge Socket's black circle so they beconing overlapping.
+4) Next place an arm structure like a truss on the hinge

 <img width="394" height="268" alt="Screenshot 2026-06-04 221457" src="https://github.com/user-attachments/assets/1cdf9f12-db7a-48c6-a0d0-6b0457f7af27" />